 Software as a service, or SaaS, is an approach for delivering applications that are accessible through a web browser or are lightweight.
 Such apps are also referred to as “on demand” and are provided on a subscription basis.
 In SaaS, the cloud provider fully ensures the hosting and maintenance of the application and its underlying infrastructure, including software upgrades and security patching.
 Some common examples are Google’s suite of apps (Google Drive, Gmail) and Salesforce CRM.

 According to International Data Group 89 percent of companies use SaaS, and its popularity is constantly rising.
-Many businesses develop software products to diversify risks and yield an additional revenue channel, offering them as SaaS products.
+Many businesses develop software products to diversify potential risks and yield an additional revenue channel, offering them as SaaS products.
 It’s vital here to find a hidden pain point that can be addressed with your application — something that’s easier said than done.

 Together, these three models can be visualized as a pyramid, with IaaS at the bottom level, PaaS as the next stage up, and SaaS as the most advanced level of cloud services.